 The second film in our MCU walkthrough takes place very quickly after Iron Man.
 Almost a little too quickly, and effectively gives the movie a sort of rushed, apologetic depiction of the Hulk character.

 Earlier in 2003, Ang Lee directed Hulk, which was received very negatively due to Ang Lee’s artistic depiction of the Hulk character.
 Where Lee’s Hulk seemed more dramatic and more like a hermit or a monk, Louis’s Leterrier’s 2008 Hulk appeals to the other extreme.
 To the smash-mouth, blunt instrument-with-a-face fans of the character.
 Originally Leterrier began directing The Incredible Hulk as a loose sequel to Lee’s 2003 version of the character.
-However, as the editing and production process continued, he and the company started from scratch and began to mold the movie such that it was more similar to the comic nature of the character.
+However, as the editing and production process continued, he and the company started from scratch and began to mould the movie such that it was more similar to the comic nature of the character.
 Complete with video-game level boss fights, exploding cars, and carnage galore, The Incredible Hulk was created with a budget of $150 million and earned over $260 million at the box office.

 Who is the Hulk?